“The Alba Madonna” by Raphael

 The painting was painted by Raphael while he was in Florence and shows a landscape backdrop which places the scene in a Tuscan setting.
 Saint John the Baptist was the patron of Florence, making his presence here in a Florentine setting symbolic.

 Raphael’s study of what became the Alba Madonna, with other sketches

 The painting is the first of a series of full-length figure compositions that portray the apocryphal encounter between the Child Jesus and the boy Baptist.
 In Christian traditions, the boy Baptist is supposed to have recognised Christ as the Redeemer even in their childhood, Raphael makes this clear by letting Christ take the cross from John.

 Raphael’s paintings of the Madonna and Child Christ include:

 Leonardo’s influence on Raphael is evident in this composition, by the arrangement of the figures into a pyramidal composition.
 This pyramidal composition is something that Raphael would have studied in Leonardo’s famous drawing of “The Virgin and Child with St. Anne”, which was in another church in Florence.

 - Created: 1510

-- Medium: oil on panel mounted on canvas
+- Medium: Oil on a panel mounted on canvas

 - Periods: High Renaissance